bigjoestretch/public/Intune/Windows/Proactive Remediations/Uninstall App/Zscaler/README.md

 # Microsoft Intune - Proactive Remediations - Uninstall App - Zscaler

-This Intune Proactive Remediation Detect & Reediation script attempts to uninstall the Zscaler app.
+This Intune Proactive Remediation Detect & Remediation script attempts to uninstall the Zscaler app.

 ## Intune Proactive Remediation Configuration
 Below are the settings configured under the ***Settings*** section of the proactive remediation configuration: